marando/Interp/README.md

 Installation
 ------------
-`AstroDate` can be installed with `composer` like so:
+`Interp` can be installed with `composer` like so:
 ```
-$ composer require marando/astrodate
+$ composer require marando/interp
 ```